Pick the best value stocks with our Stock Ranks, screening and valuation tool. Try the live demo today.

 If you had two choices of receiving a total sum of $1,753 spread out over 10 years or $1,753 in one lump sum today, which would you choose?

 There is time value in money.
 Put another way, I would not want to invest $1,753 today in one lump sum such that I receive $1,753 over 10 years.
 That is an investment return of 0%.

 I want to buy that $1,753 for an amount where I will be getting a satisfactory return out of my investment.

-Therefore, it is important to figure out how much you are willing to pay today, in order to receive $1,753 over the 10 years.
+Therefore, it is important to figure out how much you are willing to pay today, to achieve your desired rate of return.

 Select a Discount Rate and Discount it Back